MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 ---
-title: Synchronize and update a Progressive Web App (PWA) in the background.
+title: Synchronize and update a PWA in the background
 description: Learn how to do work in the background, when the app is not running, to synchronize content with the server, fetch new resources, or handle long duration downloads.
 author: MSEdgeTeam
 ms.author: msedgedevrel